 So there you have it.
 A very, very reluctant three and a half correct predictions out of a possible sixteen.
 That means Maurice Woodruff and his weekly forecasts had an accuracy rating of less than twenty nine percent.
 Let’s hope that none of the Sagittarians reading actually did use any ‘extra diplomacy’.

-You can find a longer version of this article, complete with full details of what the cast of A Date With Music had planned for Christmas and much more on the background to Maurice’s comically askew astrological assumptions, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of this article, complete with the full details of what the cast of A Date With Music had planned for Christmas and much more on the background to Maurice’s comically askew astrological assumptions, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.